androidthings/doorbell/README.md

 1. Connect a push button to your device's GPIO pin according to the schematics below
 2. Deploy and run the `app` module
- - Reboot the Android Things board in order to grant the camera permission (this is a [known issue][dp1_release_notes] with Developer Preview 1)
 3. Take a picture by pushing the button
 4. Verify from Firebase Console that pictures are uploaded to a log in the Firebase database of your project